interledger/rfcs/0011-interledger-payment-request/0011-interledger-payment-request.md

 The Interledger Protocol uses holds based on cryptographic conditions and expiries to ensure a sender's funds are delivered to the destination or returned to the sender's account.

 One approach is for conditions to be generated and fulfilled by the receivers of Interledger payments.
-When the sender of the payment receives the fulfillment, they can be certain that the recipient received the payment.
+When the sender of the payment receives the fulfillment, they can be certain that the receiver received the payment.

 Receiver-generated conditions are also useful in building non-repudiable application layer protocols.
-The recipient would generate the condition and cryptographically sign a statement that the preimage of the specified hash indicates the sender has settled a particular debt.
-The recipient would only disclose the hash preimage upon receipt of payment.
-Once the sender gets the preimage, they would be able to demonstrate to 3rd parties that they paid the recipient using the preimage and the original signed statement.
+The receiver would generate the condition and cryptographically sign a statement that the preimage of the specified hash indicates the sender has settled a particular debt.
+The receiver would only disclose the hash preimage upon receipt of payment.
+Once the sender gets the preimage, they would be able to demonstrate to 3rd parties that they paid the receiver using the preimage and the original signed statement.

-In most cases, non-repudiability is unnecessary, as it is sufficient for the sender to get proof that the recipient received the payment even if that proof cannot be used to convince 3rd parties.
+In most cases, non-repudiability is unnecessary, as it is sufficient for the sender to get proof that the receiver received the payment even if that proof cannot be used to convince 3rd parties.
 In such cases, the [Pre-Shared Key](../0016-pre-shared-key/0016-pre-shared-key.md) transport protocol is recommended because it does not require end-to-end communication for each payment.

 ### Scope